mesosphere-backup/terraform-dcos/azure/README.md

 For a list of all the DC/OS versions that this repository supports, you can find them at the `tf_dcos_core` module [here](https://github.com/dcos/tf_dcos_core/tree/master/dcos-versions).

+_*Note*: Master DC/OS version is not meant for production use.
+It is only for CI/CD testing._

 To apply the configuration file, you can use this command below.

 ```bash